 Colleges in Some States Restore Mask Mandates

-Colleges in Washington, D.C., New York, Pennsylvania, Massachusetts and Connecticut are restoring mask mandates, the Associated Press reported
+Colleges in New York, Pennsylvania, Massachusetts, Connecticut and Washington, D.C., are restoring mask mandates, the Associated Press reported

 “I feel like last summer it was everyone was like, ‘Oh, this is it.
 We’re nearing the tail end,’” recalled Nina Heller, a junior at American University, where administrators brought back a mask mandate about a month after lifting it.
 “And then that didn’t quite happen, and now we’re here at summer again, and there’s kind of no end.”